 HVSF’s Board President, Robin Shelby Arditi said, “We could not be more grateful for Chris Davis and his generosity.
 We are also grateful to our friends and colleagues at Boscobel for our 34-year tenancy, and we look forward to celebrating our successful partnership throughout the summer of 2021.”

-“Boscobel and Hudson Valley Shakespeare Festival have each grown so much since 1988,” says Boscobel Executive Director Jennifer Carlquist, “We are thrilled for our colleagues and excited for the opportunities that this opens up for all of us.”
+“Boscobel and Hudson Valley Shakespeare have each grown so much since 1988,” says Boscobel Executive Director Jennifer Carlquist, “We are thrilled for our colleagues and excited for the opportunities that this opens up for all of us.”

 “Arts organizations like ours have an important role to play in connecting people to each other, and building and sustaining strong and interconnected communities,” explains Managing Director Kate Liberman.
 “The gift of a new, permanent home empowers HVSF to carry forward our deep commitment to this community through expanded year-round education and engagement programs.”